lotrando/realist-hyprland-desktop/readme.md

-# Realist's Hyprland Minimalistic Desktop [ RHMD ] on Gentoo Linux
+# Realist's Hyprland Minimal Desktop [RHMD] on Gentoo Linux

 ## About this project